- Home

 - Linear Regression

-A statistical method for modeling the relationship between variables by fitting a line that minimizes the sum of squared distances from data points to the line.
+Linear regression is a statistical method for modeling the relationship between a dependent variable and one or more independent variables by fitting a straight line that minimizes the sum of squared distances from data points to the line (least squares method).
 Regression is one of the most widely used statistical tools.

 Definition